malmgrenola/rooster/README.md

 1. feature test:
    1. When signed in, Go to http://purple-rooster.herokuapp.com/me/overview
-   2. click `sign out` next to user name in header
+   2. click `sign out` next to username in header
    3. confirm you are signed out and redirected to sign in page

 Feature passed this test

 ### Test Click and Collect

-The site has a click and collect feature by add items to a basket and from basket click click and collect.
+The site has a click and collect feature by adding items to a basket and from basket click click and collect.
 The user can select a pickup date and place the order.

 The feature handles errors & success in the UI.